me-no-dev/ESPAsyncWebServer/README.md

 For ESP32 it requires [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) to work To use this library you might need to have the latest git versions of [ESP32](https://github.com/espressif/arduino-esp32) Arduino Core
+**Caution: ESP32 crashes (reboots) sometimes when handling multiple requests at same time.
+No solution yet**

 ## Table of contents
 - [ESPAsyncWebServer ](#espasyncwebserver-)